 The WHO declared in June 2017 that the certificate of vaccination against yellow fever is valid for life.
-In some cases however, it is unsure whether after a single vaccination offers lifelong protection.
+However, it is unsure whether a single vaccination offers lifelong protection.
 That's why the treshold to offer an additional one-off booster is very low.
 This is an update with the Belgian national guidelines.

-For some people, a yellow fever vaccination is not valid for life, but for a period of one year.
+For the following categories of people a yellow fever vaccination is not valid for life, but for a period of one year.
 For these persons, a single booster is recommended before their next exposure to yellow fever:

 - Pregnant persons

 - Age < 24 months (revaccination is recommended after the age of 24 months)

 - Interval of less than 28 days between the administration of the YF vaccine and another live vaccine (eg. measles)

-In some people there is concern about immune response (people with reduced immunity), and booster vaccination or testing of neutralising antibodies is recommended after ten years:
+In people with a possibly impaired immune response a booster vaccination or testing of neutralising antibodies is recommended after ten years:

 - Due to HIV (irrespective of the CD4 count, booster/testing is recommended after 10y)

 - Persons who received a vaccination against yellow fever before they had a bone marrow transplantation (revaccination is indicated, if no counter indications)

-In case of high risk of exposure to yellow fever, a single booster (or testing of neutralising antibodies) should be considered after 10 years.
+In case of increased risk of exposure to yellow fever, a single booster (or testing of neutralising antibodies) is recommended after 10 years.

-- Labo workers handling wild type yellow fever
+- Laboratory workers handling wild type yellow fever

 Meer nieuws over